-Mother sues hospital for test that led to child abuse probe
+Mother sues hospital over drug test that led to abuse probe

-A mother is suing a Pittsburgh hospital after she says it collected and drug tested her urine without her consent and reported a false positive result to child protective services, launching a child abuse investigation.
+A mother sued a Pittsburgh hospital Wednesday, saying it collected and tested her urine for drugs without her consent while she was in labor and reported a false positive result to protective services that resulted in a child abuse investigation.

-This is the second such lawsuit filed against the University of Pittsburgh Medical Center since 2014, and one of a handful of legal actions or ethical complaints filed around the country over false positives on quick screening urine drug tests that triggered child abuse investigations and turned the joy of giving birth into a nightmare of custody concerns.
+It is the second such lawsuit filed against the University of Pittsburgh Medical Center since 2014 and one of a few legal actions or ethical complaints filed around the country over false positives on quick-screening urine drug tests that triggered child abuse investigations and turned the joy of giving birth into a nightmare of custody concerns.

-Cherell Harrington, the lead plaintiff in Wednesday’s lawsuit, gave birth to her third child at UPMC’s Magee-Women’s Hospital in November 2017.
+Cherell Harrington, the lead plaintiff in the lawsuit filed in Allegheny County Common Pleas Court, gave birth to her third child at UPMC’s Magee-Women’s Hospital in November 2017.
 She says medical staff collected her urine without her consent and tested her for drugs.

 An unconfirmed positive result came back for components of marijuana.
 Hospital staff then tested her newborn son — results were negative — but they still reported the unconfirmed test results to Allegheny County’s Office of Children, Youth and Families.

 That office required a home visit that included a caseworker photographing Harrington’s children and asking her then 11-year-old daughter about her mother’s “use of addictive substances.”
-Even after a recommendation was made not to require treatment, the caseworker also obtained medical records, called her dentist, pediatrician and her daughter’s school.
+Even after a recommendation was made not to require treatment, the caseworker also obtained medical records and called her dentist, pediatrician and her daughter’s school.

 Harrington said she was threatened with longer-term mandatory drug testing if she did not submit to the program and the contacts.
 She argues in the lawsuit that the hospital and the county violated her constitutional rights and her medical privacy.